OwenNiu233/yn2371-Squirrel-Tracker/README.md

 # yn2371-Squirrel-Tracker
 An IEOR4501 Tools for Analytics project.
 The project is Django-based and tracks squirrels.

-The following contents are paraphrased or copied from [*Squirrel Tracker*](https://docs.google.com/document/d/1SPv3fMDKiemrR86rD-S9ecvI2npz3PljDzwCfxK2x5g/edit), the project description.
+The following contents are paraphrased or copied from the project description.

 The totally true background story
 ------------------------------------